 You can learn more about it here: Does White Discharge Mean my Period is Coming?

 How to Maintain Optimal Vaginal Health

-The best thing to do is keep your vagina in tip-top shape from the start!
-Here are a few tips for how to do that.
+However, the best thing to do is keep your vagina in tip-top shape from the start!
+Here are a few tips for vaginal wellness!

 You should always use condoms, especially with new, or casual sexual partners, even if you’re using another form of birth control.
 STI’s are one of the most common reasons for unusual vaginal discharge.

 Your vagina does best when it gets some air-flow going on!
 Consider going commando under your PJ’s while you sleep and try to avoid things like pantyhose or tights for long periods of time.

 Antibiotics do a great job at killing all the bad bacteria in your body.
 They also kill lots of the good ones too, including the ones in your vagina.
 This can lead to things like yeast infections or BV.

 Use them sparingly and only when absolutely necessary.

 Be sure to not keep your sweaty workout clothes on for hours after a workout.
 Take a shower, or change your underwear and shorts at the very least.